LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 * Benchmarking - *Google Benchmark*

 We use `Spack <https:://github.com/LLNL/spack>`_ to manage and build the third-party libraries on which the Toolkit depends.
-We also maintain some custom python scripts (in our 'scripts directory') to bootstrap Spack.

-More information on building the code and third-party libraries can be found in :ref:`configbuild-label`.
+The Toolkit **Quick Start Guide (add link)** contains information about building the code and third-party libraries.

 .. note :: BLT is supported as a standalone product and used by other
            software projects.